q-m/tiered_category_expressions/README.md

 # Tiered Category Expressions

-Work with TCEs in Ruby.
+Work with TCE v1.1 in Ruby.

 ## Installation